danrot/master-thesis/03_implementation.md

 ```

 First of all the method will check if the `jcr:isCheckedOut` property already
 exists.
-If it does it will assume that this method has already be called for
+If it does it will assume that this method has already beeen called for
 this node, and it does not have anything to do.
 Then the `VersionHistory` node
 is created, in which all the versioning information for this specific node is
 kept.
 The new node is added to the list of additional operations, so that it
 can be executed later together with all the other additional operations.

-There has also a trick to be applied in order to make this work.
-If a new node
+Another trick also needs to be performed in order for this to work.
+If a new
-is created and immediately referenced, it will result in an exception claiming
+node is created and immediately referenced, it will result in an exception
-that the new node cannot be referenced, because it has no UUID yet.
-The node
+claiming that the new node cannot be referenced, because it has no UUID yet.
-will get the UUID from the system right after the data has been saved to the
+The node will get the UUID from the system right after the data has been saved
-database, so one possibility would be to call the `save` method from the
+to the database, so one possibility would be to call the `save` method from the
 `Session` in between, but this would be no clean design and would perform
 worse.
 So to avoid this technical limitation the UUID is set on the node
 explicitly, so the `setProperty` call works with the node without throwing an